ChristianConchari/computer_vision_edge_computing_through_openvino/02-object-detection-openvino-model-zoo.md

 ### 2.1 Downloading the pre-trained model
 The OpenVINO Model Zoo contains a variety of pre-trained models that can be used for object detection.
 In this workshop, we will use the **person-vehicle-bike-detection-crossroad-1016** model, which is a pre-trained model that can detect people in images and videos.
 This model is located in the **intel** folder of the **models** folder.

-To download the pre-trained model, execute the following command in your terminal:
+To download the pre-trained model, first navigate to the **open_model_zoo\models\intel\person-vehicle-bike-detection-crossroad-1016** folder of the OpenVINO Model Zoo repository.
+Then, execute the following command:

 ```
 omz_downloader --name person-vehicle-bike-detection-crossroad-1016
 ```

-This command will download the model and its configuration files to the **open_model_zoo/models/intel/person-vehicle-bike-detection-crossroad-1016** folder.
+This command will download the model and its configuration files to the **open_model_zoo/models/intel/person-vehicle-bike-detection-crossroad-1016/intel/person-vehicle-bike-detection-crossroad-1016/** folder.
 Inside this folder, you will find the following files:
+- **FP16**: Contains the model in the FP16 format.
+- **FP16-INT8**: Contains the model in the FP16-INT8 format.
+- **FP32**: Contains the model in the FP32 format.

+The NCS2 device only supports the FP16 format, so we will use the model in the FP16 format.
+Inside the **FP16** folder, you will find the following files:

 - **person-vehicle-bike-detection-crossroad-1016.bin**: Contains the weights of the model.
 - **person-vehicle-bike-detection-crossroad-1016.xml**: Contains the configuration of the model.

+Copy both files to the **object_detection/resources/models** folder.

 Note that since the model was pre-trained by Intel, it is not necessary to perform additional conversion steps.